Site See: New Views in Old Town

-Mirror Mirror by SOFTlab, a New York-based design studio led by artist and architect Michael Szivos, is a site-specific, temporary installation that will activate the new expansion of Waterfront Park from March through November 2019.
+Mirror Mirror by SOFTlab, a New York-based design studio led by artist and architect Michael Szivos, is a site-specific, temporary installation on view through November 2019.
 The project aims to encourage visitors to experience art and explore and enjoy the new public plaza and civic space.

 The artwork is programmed to respond to sound with light, allowing visitors to interact with the artwork and affect its appearance using their voices and bodies.
 The mirrored exterior reflects the urban environment, the river, and visitors themselves but transforms from reflective to transparent when activated.
 The interior’s surface is tinted with full spectrum color.
 When illuminated, the interior panels remain mirrored, creating an infinite, colorful reflection that Szivos compares to “a forest of light.”

-The materials and interactive nature of the artwork reference the lens used at Alexandria’s historic Jones Point Lighthouse—called a Fresnel lens.
+The materials and interactive nature of the artwork reference the Fresnel lens used at Alexandria’s historic Jones Point Lighthouse.
 It was the most advanced lens technology of the 1800s and used a series of prisms to concentrate the light source and direct it into a narrow horizontal beam that was projected outward.
 As a lighthouse connects land to water, Mirror Mirror will visually blend the waterfront, the fabric of Old Town, and the activity of pedestrians in the new park.

 SOFTlab was selected for this project by a stakeholder Task Force and approved by the Commission for the Arts.
 Both groups also approved the design of the artwork.
 The Task Force will soon begin work on selecting the second artist for the series, whose work will be installed in 2020.